86Box/docs/settings/peripherals.rst

 Floppy disk drive controller card to emulate.

 Selecting a controller is not usually necessary.
-The DTK controllers are useful for adding high-density 1.44 MB floppy support to XT machines.
+The DTK controllers are useful for adding high-density 1.44M floppy support to XT machines.

 The BIOS option ROM address used by the selected controller can be configured through the *Settings* button.